Track Zepbound symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 After any Zepbound dose change a clinician prescribes, the timeline lets you compare the new dose week to the previous one — useful for clinician check-ins where you want notes instead of memory.

-The labeled Zepbound schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, with maintenance options on the FDA label.
+The labeled Zepbound schedule begins at 2.5 mg once weekly, with step-ups available under clinician direction and maintenance options on the FDA label.
 Your prescribed schedule may differ.
 MeAgain does not tell you how to dose Zepbound; it helps you track the routine your clinician prescribed.
-Some users notice that symptoms feel different right after a shot or step-up — and the timeline next to your symptom log makes those patterns easier to read.
+Every shot you log lands on the dose-day timeline with a timestamp, the dose, and any change your clinician made, and the injection-site map records where each shot went, so rotation is easy to check.
+Some people notice that symptoms feel different right after a shot or after a step-up — and because the dose history sits directly beside the symptom log, the days after each shot become a pattern you can read instead of a stretch you have to reconstruct.

-MeAgain includes the 18 most common GLP-1 side effects — nausea, constipation, diarrhea, vomiting, abdominal pain, dyspepsia, reflux, fatigue, headache, dizziness, injection-site reactions, and more — plus unlimited custom symptoms when the preset list does not fit.
-The 0–10 severity slider, timestamps, and notes make each entry readable later: not just a flag that something happened, but enough context to compare one rough day to another.
+MeAgain includes the 18 most common GLP-1 side effects — nausea, constipation, diarrhea, vomiting, abdominal pain, dyspepsia, reflux, fatigue, headache, dizziness, injection-site reactions, and more — plus unlimited custom symptoms when the preset list does not fit, so a symptom that is specific to you still gets a real entry instead of a workaround.
+Each log carries a 0–10 severity slider, a timestamp, and space for notes, which makes the entry useful later: not just a flag that something happened, but enough context to compare one rough day to another.
+Over a few weeks, those small entries add up to a record you can scan — when a symptom started, how strong it ran, whether it is easing — without reconstructing any of it from memory.

 Zepbound side effects often overlap with food and hydration.
 A larger meal may sit longer.
 A low-water stretch may show up as fatigue.
 Constipation often follows low-fiber days.
-MeAgain keeps food, protein, fiber, water, and bowel-change logs on the same timeline as the symptom log — so a rough week becomes something you can read instead of trying to reconstruct from memory.
+MeAgain keeps food, protein, fiber, water, and bowel-change logs on the same timeline as the symptom log, so when a rough stretch shows up you can check what the surrounding days actually looked like — what you ate, how much water made it in, whether fiber dropped off.
+The weight trend sits on that same timeline, which keeps the broader picture in view while you work through a queasy week.
+None of this asks for extra effort beyond the logging you already do: the connections come from everything living in one place instead of being spread across separate apps and guesses.

 MeAgain helps you remember what happened and bring clearer notes to a clinician conversation.
 It does not diagnose Zepbound side effects, decide whether a symptom is dangerous, or recommend dose changes.
+What it does instead is preparation: before a visit, you can scroll the timeline and pull together the things a clinician usually asks about — when a symptom started, how severe it ran on the 0–10 scale, what changed around it, and how weight and progress photos have moved since the last appointment.
+Arriving with dated entries beats arriving with a vague sense that the last month was rough.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning symptoms — including severe abdominal pain, persistent vomiting or diarrhea, signs of dehydration, trouble breathing or swallowing, or yellowing skin.

 This is not a Zepbound dosage chart or dosing guide — it is a side-effect tracking page.
 The labeled Zepbound schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, with maintenance options listed on the FDA label.
 Your prescribed schedule may differ.
 MeAgain tracks the dose schedule your clinician prescribed; it does not recommend dose changes.